 If you’d rather not spend money on a guided tour, you can still see Monument Valley from the comfort of your car.
 For an $8 entry fee, you can take the 17-mile scenic drive through the park without a guide.
 You can also park by the side of the road or at any of the attractions along the way as long as you don’t wander too far from your vehicle.
 The unique and stunning geological formations that make Monument Valley so iconic are easily visible from the road, so it’s well worth driving through the park even if you don’t have a guide to take you on a more in-depth tour.

-If you want to take the scenic drive but don’t want to miss any points of interest along the way, we recommend using our own Monument Valley Navajo Tribal Park Self-Guided Driving Tour, available through the Action Tour Guide app on both iOS and Android devices.
+If you want to take the scenic drive but don’t want to miss any points of interest along the way, we recommend using our own Monument Valley Navajo Tribal Park Self-Guided Driving Tour.